Strong modeling limits of graphs with bounded tree-width: Decomposition step

-As we have already mentioned, the Stone measure $\mu$ defined in the previous paragraph yields a measure on the $\sigma$-algebra formed by Borel sets of Hintikka chains.
-This follows from~\cite[Theorem 8]{NesO20} but we sketch a short self-contained argument.
-Let $\RR$ be the ring formed by finite unions of basic sets of Hintikka chains; observe that $\RR$ consists of finite unions of disjoint basic sets of Hintikka chains, which correspond to finite unions of disjoint subtrees of the infinite rooted tree $\TT_{\FOlocal}$ introduced in Subsection~\ref{subsec:Hintikka}.
+As we have already mentioned, the Stone measure $\mu$ defined in the previous paragraph yields a measure on the $\sigma$-algebra formed by Borel sets of the topological space $\SSS_{\FOlocal}$, whose elements (points) are Hintikka chains.
+This follows from~\cite[Theorem 2.6]{NesO20} but we sketch a short self-contained argument.
+Let $\RR$ be the ring formed by finite unions of basic sets of Hintikka chains; observe that $\RR$ consists of finite unions of disjoint basic sets of Hintikka chains, which were introduced in Subsection~\ref{subsec:Hintikka}, and each basic set of Hintikka chains is formed by all Hintikka chains containing a particular Hintikka formula.
 Let $X\in\RR$ be the union of disjoint basic sets corresponding to Hintikka formulas $\psi_1,\ldots,\psi_k$ and define $\mu_{\RR}(X)=\mu(\psi_1)+\cdots+\mu(\psi_k)$.
 Clearly, the mapping $\mu_{\RR}$ is additive.
 Since every countable union of non-empty pairwise disjoint sets from $\RR$ that is contained in $\RR$ must be finite (this is implied by K\"onig's Lemma applied to the infinite rooted tree $\TT_{\FOlocal}$), the mapping $\mu_{\RR}$ is a premeasure.
 By Carath\'eodory's Extension Theorem, the premeasure $\mu_{\RR}$ extends to a measure on the $\sigma$-algebra formed by Borel sets of Hintikka chains.
 We will also use $\mu$ to denote this measure, which is uniquely determined by the Stone measure $\mu$; we believe that no confusion can arise by doing us so.

 The following lemma relates first order convergent sequences of $2$-edge-colored rooted marked $k$-trees and their modeling limits.
-The proof is analogous to that of~\cite[Lemma 7]{GajHKKKOOT17}, and it can also be derived from~\cite[Theorem 36]{NesO16}.
+The proof is analogous to that of~\cite[Lemma~7]{GajHKKKOOT17}, and it can also be derived from~\cite[Theorem 36]{NesO16}, also see~\cite[Proof of Theorem~17]{NesO19}.